SEO Audit for Ecommerce Site: 16 Effortless Tricks for Magneto

 Interested in maximizing your Magento SEO success?
 Here are some easy-to-do tricks to boost your Magento e-store to the top of search engine results:

-1. Do a website audit.
+1. Do a website and ecommerce SEO audit.

 You can’t optimize your Magento e-store without knowing your problem areas first.